pickhardt/betty/README.md

 Contributions are welcome!
 If you would like to contribute, please issue a pull request against the **dev branch**, not the master branch.

+Please make sure that the tests pass and try to write tests for your contributions.
+To check the tests, first run `bundle install` followed by `bundle exec rspec spec`

 Versioning
 ----------